Babrakov/scripts/mega_nz/README.md

-The script that installs console tool to operate with mega.nz filestorage
+Install console tool to operate with mega.nz filestorage